 I spoke to Nisha, the Account Manager here at Jump who’s read thousands of assistant CVs in her time.
 She gave me the inside scoop on the 5 most common mistakes that lead to candidates being rejected from assistant jobs.

-1: You didn’t say who you supported
+1: Your CV doesn’t say who you supported

 The clue’s in the word.
 If you’re a personal assistant, make sure to explain who you’ve assisted.

 Nisha tells me that she’s seen loads of assistant resumes that don’t hit the mark, simply because the employer can’t gauge the level experience.

 A winning CV will include the names and positions of the people that you’ve supported.
 If you’ve worked as an executive assistant for a C-level boss, tell me!
 If you worked as a team assistant for board level directors, tell me!

 The seniority of the person you supported is a key indicator of your capabilities.
 Supporting high-level individuals proves that you’re capable of dealing with complex tasks and taking on responsibility.

 If you’re serious about landing an assistant job, then you can’t afford not to include these details.